-Throwing on a hard hat when you are in the warehouse or headed to a job site is a great habit, but it's also important to know why it's required and be able to evaluate if you are wearing the right hard hat for your job.
+Throwing on a hard hat when you are in the warehouse or headed to a job site is a great habit, but it's also important for workers to know why it's required and be able to evaluate if they are wearing the right hard hat for their job.

 Head protection, specifically the use of a hard hat, isn't only a construction site requirement.
 Even though most construction work requires head protection, it is important that workers recognize work tasks where helmets or hard hats are needed even when they are not on a construction site.